mlz-ictrl/nicos/doc/source/tutorials/newdevice.rst

 to create new device classes for specialized tasks.
 This *tutorial* should help you to do it in a NICOS like way.

-But, first of all have a deep look into the :doc:`existing devices classes
-<../classes/index>` to see if they would fulfill your requirements.
-Please bear
+But first of all, please take a closer look at the :doc:`list of existing device classes <../classes/index>`.
+See if one of them would fulfill your requirements.
-in mind that most of the devices have a number of parameters which can be configured in a setup file.
+Please bear in mind that most of the devices have a number of parameters which can be configured in a setup file.

 Sometimes there exists a device class which is very similiar to your requests, but not fully.
 In this case you can derive your device class from the existing